All Episodes

 Just some guy in the neighborhood.

-I just started my political career in his house, and I give speeches with him, I sit on boards with him.
+I just started my political career in his house and I give speeches with him.

-Now here's a question for Ted Comple.
+Now, here's a question for Ted Compel.

 If that was Donald Trump, how many times do you think your friends in the media would have asked him that question?

-How many times do you think you know if Donald Trump ends up with the horrific failure numbers of Obama, how many times do you think CBS will post that?
+How many times do you think, you know, if Donald Trump ends up with the horrific failure numbers of Obama, how many times do you think CBS will post that?

-If Donald Trump set up an email server in a bathroom closet to avoid congressional oversight and checks and balances and separation of powers.
+If Donald Trump set up an email server in a bathroom closet to avoid congressional oversight and checks and balances and separation of powers, do you think the media would make a big deal about that and talk about the laws, the crimes committed?

-They they'd they'd impeach him if he did it.
+They'd impeach him if he did it.

-Or that if Donald Trump signed over 20% of America's uranium, and then we find out that all the people involved in the deal gave millions and millions and millions to the Donald Trump Foundation?
+Or that if Donald Trump signed over 20% of America's uranium and then we find out that all the people involved in the deal gave millions and millions and millions to the Donald Trump Foundation, that's what Hillary did with the Clinton Foundation and Donald Trump got $500,000 speaking in Moscow, twice his normal fee, like Bill got at the same time.

 You know, what if Donald Trump didn't offer after it was requested all the different times the assistance to secure that compound?

-You know, how many how about the media?
+You know, how about the media?

 Have you talked at length about how the news media in this country is so corrupt that they were caught colluding with the Hillary campaign this last election?